 Should I learn Traditional or Simplified Chinese?

 It depends on what you are planning to do.
 From a purely linguistic perspective, I learned them in the wrong order.
 It’s easier to learn Traditional first then learn how to simplify down to simplified Chinese characters.
 I did the opposite and learned simplified first.
 When I first arrived in Taipei, I was already fluent in simplified Chinese but I found I could hardly read anything.
 It took about 18 months to get a sense of the traditional characters, and now I would say I am fluent in both.
-Going the other direction would probably have taken half the time if that.
-However, practical reasons such as where you will be visiting should normally take precedence over linguist reasons.
+Going the other direction would probably have taken half the time or less.
+However, practical reasons such as where you will be visiting should normally take precedence over linguistic reasons.

 There’s no Heart in Love Anymore

 Depending on complexity, Chinese characters can be made of several different parts.
 The Traditional Chinese character for “love” (pronounced ai4) is: